penpy/first-neural-network/README.md

-# Neural networks built from scratch
+# My first Neural Networks built from scratch

 Presentation and dependencies